Central Region Staff

 Gregg Hemmen grew up in Steamboat Rock, a small farming community in central Iowa.
 After high school graduation, he earned his A.A.S. in Farm Operations and Management from Ellsworth Community College.
 He went on to complete his B.A. in Religious Studies from the University of Sioux Falls, his M.Div. and M.A. in Counseling from Sioux Falls Seminary, and his D.Min. from Gordon-Conwell Theological Seminary.

-Gregg has served three congregations in his 25 years of pastoral ministry: Wentworth Presbyterian Church in Wentworth, SD, while going to seminary; Cane Creek Baptist Church in Hillsborough, NC; and First Baptist Church in Rapid City, SD.
+Gregg has served three congregations in his 25 years of local pastoral ministry: Wentworth Presbyterian Church in Wentworth, SD, while going to seminary; Cane Creek Baptist Church in Hillsborough, NC; and First Baptist Church in Rapid City, SD.
 Gregg also serves as a faculty mentor for students at Sioux Falls Seminary.

 Rev. Jennifer Schneider